 It’s hard to decide on what to take and what to leave, and let’s be honest, most of us pack things we never use on our travels.
 What a waste of space!

-Here are the top 3 natural, chemical free, economic, and eco-friendly products that fit perfectly into your travel bag but do the work of at least 15-20 products.
+Here are the top 3 natural, chemical-free, economic, and eco-friendly products that fit perfectly into your travel bag but do the work of at least 15-20 products.

-Most of us have used aloe vera in some way or other.
+Most of us have used aloe vera in some way or another.
 Aloe Vera (Aloe Barbadensis) plant is native to North Africa, Southern Europe, and the Canary Islands.
 Did you know that almost 99% of the Aloe is water and the remaining 1% is full of impressively powerful ingredients?
 Amino acids, Salicylic Acid, minerals, and vitamins are just some of the components that make aloe vera a widely used ingredient in traditional medicine.

 We had several aloe vera plants at home as decorative plants when I was a kid.
-Whenever we managed to burn our fingers or scrape our knees, mom cut a small part of the plant and rubbed it to our damaged skin.
+Whenever we managed to burn our fingers or scrape our knees, mom cut a small part of the plant and rubbed it on our damaged skin.
 It really worked wonders!

 While you won’t pack an entire plant in your luggage, invest in a good aloe vera gel!
 It’s almost impossible to find 100% aloe vera gel, but there are products that contain up to 99,75% of aloe vera.